Fcmam5/state-of-dz-swe-2024/website/docs/index.md

 ## Methodology

 The survey was fielded form February 1st to February 29th, 2024.
-It collected **517**.
+It collected **517 entries**.

 We estimated that the survey should take between 5 to 10 minutes to complete.
 The form was first designed in English then we made sure to translate it to Arabic and French.